beeva-arturomartinez/beeva-best-practices/big_data/redshift/README.md

 ### Overview

-Amazon Redshift is a cloud-based massively parallel processing (MPP) columnar data warehouse for data analytics in SQL.
+Amazon Redshift is a cloud-based massively parallel processing (MPP) columnar data warehouse for SQL data analytics over datasets ranging from few hundreds of gigabytes to petabytes.

+Redshift's three main design concepts are:
+ - Parallel/distributed architecture
+ - Columnar storage
+ - Automation of the common administrative tasks (provisioning, monitoring, backing up, securing...)

 Redshift's architecture is based in a Master-Slave pattern where client applications (e.g. BI tools or SQL clients) connect via JDBC/ODBC with a Leader node that manages communication, executes query plans and distributes workloads among compute nodes.